It is very important that you have a complete backup of your WordPress site, and that you understand how to use it.

 - Uploaded content

 and supports scheduled and manual backups.
-Here is a video showing how to backup WordPress:
+Here is a video I did some time ago showing how to backup WordPress:

 To restore WordPress follow the procedure in this video- How to restore WordPress from Backup.